indiqusdocs/stpi/docs/Guide/AccountCentre/SupportandTickets.md

 ---
 # Support and Tickets

-NGC provides support according to the terms and conditions defined in the Service Level Agreement.
-You can use the **Support & Ticket** section to create, track, and manage your tickets.
+Ananta Cloud provides support according to the terms and conditions defined in the Service Level Agreement.
+You can use **Support & Tickets** to create, track, and manage your tickets.
 You can raise tickets for incidents, service requests, or change requests and communicate directly with the assigned support agent.

-To access the **Support & Tickets** menu, click the **user** icon and navigate to **Account Centre > Account**.
+To access **Support & Tickets**, click the **User** icon and navigate to **Account Centre > Account**.
 ![Account Centre](img/AccountCentre2.png)
 The following screen appears:
 ![openticket](img/openticket.png)
 ## Creating a Support Ticket

 To create a support ticket, follow these steps:
-1. Click the **Support & Tickets** menu.
+1. Click **Support & Tickets**.
 The following screen appears:
     ![openticket](img/openticket.png)
 2. Click the **Create a Ticket** button.
 The following screen appears:![ticketcreation](img/ticketcreation.png)
 3. Provide the following details: